 We recruited 27 test participants (14 male, 13 female).
-The participants' ages ranged from 18 to 37 years (M=25, SD = 5.6).
+The participants' ages ranged from 18 to 37 years (M=25, SD=5.6).
 All the participants were students, owned a mobile phone and 26/27 owned a smartphone.
 Of the participants, 19 were familiar with augmented reality, but only 12 of them had used augmented reality applications or similar.
 Almost everyone (24/27) had used QR codes before, but only 5/27 had used mobile projectors.
 The participants were divided into 6 tour groups with 3-6 participants per group.

-All the subjects experienced 2 of each of the 4 presentation techniques.
 The direction in which the groups completed the tour was counterbalanced to reduce learning effects.

 The study procedure consisted of filling out background questionnaire, the guided tour itself (which lasted around 30 minutes), and completing a written survey.
 The participants rated each of the presentation methods against five different user experience criteria on a 7-point rating scale.
-Participants were also asked to select their preferred method, give free comments explaining their selection and to ideate different use cases for each presentation method.
+Participants had also a chance to select their preferred method and give free comments explaining their selection.
+Additionally, participants were asked to ideate different use cases for each presentation method.
 A researcher observed the tour, and took notes in situ.
-The location of the tour POIs is illustrated in Figure 3.
+The location of the tour POIs is illustrated in figure 3.